How to pay international contractors in Serbia [2024]

 Step #1: Classify your workers in Serbia

 Though misclassification lawsuits aren’t common in Serbia, it’s important to stay on the right side of the law to avoid legal issues or fines.
 The 2005 Labor Law defines employment law in Serbia, including employee-employer relationships.
-Here are how contractors and employees are delineated:
+Here is how contractors and employees are delineated:

 Payroll Aggregators